wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#cachehits">CacheHits</a></td>
 <td>

-Return the total number of response cache hits, misses and hit percentage for an API over the time for each time interval(which is calculated according to the granularity value) for a given time range and by provided tenant Id, environment Id and organization Id.
+Return the total number of response cache hits, misses and hit percentage for an API over time for each time interval(which is calculated according to the granularity value) for a given time range by provided tenant Id, environment Id and organization Id.

 </td>